-This is a self directed, self paced E-learning course.
+This is a self-directed, self-paced E-learning course.
 You can pause the training and repeat sections it as many times as you wish.
 Cost €399.
-Acces is available for 30 days.
-Need a quote for In-house Training? email us today firstname.lastname@example.org NOTE: there are 16 modules in this training course.
+Access is available for 30 days.
+Need a quote for In-house Training? email us today email@example.com NOTE: there are 15 modules in this training course.
 You can complete the modules in any order you like.

 The legislation outlining the requirements for the medical device market in the European Union is changing.